How a speeding ticket impacts your insurance in South Dakota

 Most car insurance companies offer potential discounts to help drivers save money on their premiums.
 After a speeding ticket, review the discounts that your carrier offers and make sure you are taking advantage of the ones you can qualify for.
 Many providers will lower your rate if you pay your annual premium in full, enroll in automatic payments or sign up for paperless statements.
 Other discounts include:

-- Multi-car policies.
-Insuring multiple cars with the same company may yield lower annual premiums.
+- Multi-car policies: Insuring multiple vehicles with the same insurer could lead to decreased annual premiums.

 Frequently asked questions